numpy/numpy/doc/source/reference/c-api.array.rst

     your own memory, you should use the function :c:func:`PyArray_SetBaseObject` to set the base to an object which owns the memory.

-    If the :c:data:`NPY_ARRAY_UPDATEIFCOPY` flag is set, it has a different meaning, namely base is the array into which the current array will be copied upon destruction.
+    If the (deprecated) :c:data:`NPY_ARRAY_UPDATEIFCOPY` or the
+    :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` flags are set, it has a different meaning, namely base is the array into which the current array will be copied upon copy resolution.
 This overloading of the base property for two functions is likely to change in a future version of NumPy.

 .. c:function:: PyArray_Descr *PyArray_DESCR(PyArrayObject* arr)